BharatSahAIyak/k8s/cluster/components/kubernetes-dashboard/README.md

 **Setting up Dashboard Ingress:**

-1. Apply the ingress to expose argocd to public users `kubectl apply -f ingress.yaml` (please update the host as needed in ingress.yaml, it is assumed that Kong has been setup)
+1. Apply the ingress to expose dashboard to public users `kubectl apply -f ingress.yaml` (please update the host as needed in ingress.yaml, it is assumed that Kong has been setup)

 **Setting up Authentication Token**